psu-libraries/contentdmtools/batchReOCR/readme.md

     * `action`: Should always equal `edit`.
     * `file` : Relative path to the text file.
 E.g. `text\file.txt`.
 3. On a Windows computer, in PowerShell, run `.\batchReOCR.ps1`.
 This will create a `|` delimited text file in your project folder called `metadata_pitcher_pipe.txt`.
 Open Excel or another spreadsheet program and import this data.
 Check the spreadsheet to see if any files were missed or if any fields need to be recopied.
 (Sometimes `collection` and `action` need to be copied down again.)
 If you do not have any files with OCR text, delete them from the spreadsheet -- do not leave any rows with blank `value` fields or they will be wiped out when updating CONTENTdm.
 Once everything is set, delete the `file` column and save the file as `metadata.csv`.
 4. Run `pitcher --csv metadata.csv --settings settings.yml`.
+There are some dependencies if you haven't used Pitcher before, see [Batch Editing](https://git.psu.edu/digipres/contentdm/tree/master/batchEdit)
 5. Index the collection in the CONTENTdm Admin UI.
 6. Unlock all the items in the CONTENTdm Admin UI.